In order to receive a master’s degree from UTSA, the following minimum requirements must be met:

 - The majority of graduate coursework for a master’s program must be completed at UTSA.

-Detailed descriptions of each of the above requirements are included in this catalog.
+Detailed descriptions of each of the above requirements are included in Student Policies.

-To satisfy the comprehensive examination requirement, candidates for the M.B.A. degree are required to complete MGT 5903 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the M.B.A. degree in International Business are required to complete MGT 5903 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the Master of Accountancy degree are required to complete ACC 6993 Integrative Seminar in Accounting with a grade of “B” (3.0) or better, candidates for the Master of Science degree in Information Technology are required to complete IS 6813 Strategic Management of Information Technology with a grade of “B” (3.0) or better, and candidates for the Master of Social Work degree are required to complete SWK 5433 Advanced Field Practicum IV and Integrative Seminar with a grade of “B” (3.0) or better.
+To satisfy the comprehensive examination requirement, candidates for the M.B.A. degree are required to complete MBA 5613 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the M.S. in Business degree are required to complete MGT 5903 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the M.S. in Data Analytics are required to complete DA 6833 Data Analytics Practicum II with a grade of “B” (3.0) or better, candidates for the M.S. in Information Technology are required to complete IS 6813 Strategic Management of Information Technology with a grade of “B” (3.0) or better, students who earn an average of 3.0 or higher in the combination of ACC 5163 Ethics and Accountant's Professional Responsibility, ACC 6013 Financial Accounting Theory, and ACC 5863 Advanced Financial Accounting will satisfy the comprehensive examination requirement for the MACY degree, and candidates for the Master of Social Work degree are required to complete SWK 5433 Specialized Field Practicum IV and Integrative Seminar with a grade of “B” (3.0) or better.

 Comprehensive examinations are given only to those students who have complied with the following requirements: